compbiocore/cbc-documentation-templates/docs/semantic_release.md

 ### Travis CI

 **semantic-release** works best when integrated with a CI service.
-To set up your package for semantic-release, add a environment variable to Travis' settings with a Github token called `GH_TOKEN`, and add the following block to your `.travis.yml`:
+To set up your package for semantic-release, add an environment variable to Travis' settings with a Github token called `GH_TOKEN`, and add the following block to your `.travis.yml`:

+!!!
+Important
+    For Python packages that are published on pypi.org, add the variables `PYPI_USERNAME` and `PYPI_PASSWORD` to the Travis environment.
+    In addition, the README should be in `.rst` instead of `.md`, or it won't show up correctly on pypi.org.

 If using the matrix set up:
 !!!
 Note